 Keep your Child’s Preferences in Mind

-Parents do know what their kid likes or dislikes.
+Parents do know what their kids like or dislike.
 Keep all their sensory preferences in mind when planning a trip and packing their stuff.
-Try to bring all you can to stick to a routine, which, if disturbed, can be overwhelming.
+Try to bring as much as you can to stick to a routine, which, if disturbed, can be overwhelming.

-Moreover, talk to your healthcare provider to make the traveling process more fun and smooth for your child.
+Moreover, consult with your healthcare provider to make your child’s travel experience smoother and more enjoyable.
 Please do not force your kid into anything that upsets them.
 Try to take a break midway so your child can rest and gear up for the fun activities you have planned.

 Be Prepared for the Unexpected

 Even if you cover all your bases, there can always be something unexpected.
-The change in place and routine or the crowd can cause a complete upheaval.
-Make sure not to panic in such a situation.
+Changes in place, routine, or the crowd can cause a complete upheaval.
+Don’t panic in such a situation.
 Consider keeping your kid engaged by playing spontaneous games or letting them use their gadgets.
 Take things slow if need be!

 Safety First

 One of the biggest road trip tips for families with autism is to make sure that you keep your children safe.
-First, ensure that you can safely get your children to your vacation destination, even by mountain roads.
+First, ensure that you can safely transport your children to your vacation destination, even if it involves traveling through mountainous roads.
 Install all car seats properly before leaving your trip by visiting a Child Passenger Safety Technician (CPST)

 Long road trips mean more opportunities for possible accidents.
 Prepare a safety kit by packing water, snacks, a first aid kit, a travel charger for your cell phone, blankets, a flashlight with a spare battery, flares, and jumper cables.